Heritage Day (South Africa)

 Heritage Day (Erfenisdag; Usuku Lwamagugu, Usuku lokugubha amasiko) is a South African public holiday celebrated on 24 September.
 On this day, South Africans are encouraged to celebrate their culture and the diversity and traditions, in the wider context of a nation that belongs to all its people.

-When Heritage Day falls on a Sunday, the following Monday is observed as a public holiday.
+As with all public holidays in South Africa, when Heritage Day falls on a Sunday, the following Monday is observed as a public holiday.

 History

-In KwaZulu-Natal, 24 September was known as Shaka Day for most people, in commemoration of Shaka, the Zulu King of Southern Africa, on the presumed date of his death in 1828.
+In KwaZulu-Natal, 24 September was known as Shaka Day for most people, in commemoration of Shaka, the King of the Zulu, on the presumed date of his death in 1828.
 Shaka played an important role in uniting the disparate Nguni clans into a cohesive Zulu nation.
-Each year people gather at the Shaka Memorial to honor him on this day.
+Each year people gather at the Shaka Memorial to honour him on this day.

 The Public Holidays Bill presented to the post-Apartheid Parliament of South Africa in 1994 did not include 24 September on the list of proposed public holidays.
 As a result of this exclusion, the Inkatha Freedom Party (IFP), a South African political party with a large Zulu membership, objected to the bill.
-Parliament and the ANC reached a compromise and the day was given its present title and accepted as a public holiday now known as heritage day.
+Parliament and the ANC reached a compromise, and the day was given its present title and accepted as a public holiday now known as Heritage Day.

 Heritage Day is when South Africans celebrate the diverse cultural heritage that makes up the "rainbow nation".
 It is the day to celebrate the contribution of all South Africans to the building of the country.